Tips on Improving Sleep: 13 Ways to Sleep Better at Night

 In the case of sleep health, it’s more beneficial to exercise in the morning than at night because of the rise in your core body temperature, which stays elevated for roughly four to five hours following a workout.

-Did You Know: In a study, it was recorded that morning exercise has very different effects on metabolism than the same workout later in the day.
+Did You Know: The 2022 study “Atlas of Exercise Metabolism Reveals Time?Dependent Signatures of Metabolic Homeostasis” found that morning exercise has very different effects on metabolism than the same workout later in the day.
 [2]

 Sleep Tip: What are the consequences of exercise before bedtime?
 Studies indicate that moderate exercise near bedtime will not harm your sleep.
 But completing your workout at least one hour before bedtime is suggested.